Law enforcement in the United States: Vehicle pursuit tools

-Communication and Information
+Communication and information

-Radio Systems
+Radio systems

 Law enforcement in the United States uses a variety of VHF, UHF, or digital trunked radio transceivers mounted in their vehicles, with individual officers carrying portable handsets or ear-worn headsets for communication when away from their vehicles.
 Frequencies, channels, equipment, and radio usage procedures vary by jurisdiction.

 Some agencies have implemented encrypted radio systems which prevent the general public from listening in to their communications with radio scanners.
 The decision to use encrypted radios may be compelled onto the agency in some situations, while others adopt encryption voluntarily.

-911, Dispatchers, CAD and MDC's
+911, dispatchers, CAD, and MDCs

 Depending on the organization and structure of emergency service agencies in the jurisdiction where a 911 call is made, the call may be answered at a public safety answering point that is located in a local police, county sheriff/police, state police/highway patrol, fire department, or emergency medical service agency dispatching facility; alternatively, some agencies or municipalities have combined their resources and personnel into dedicated or joint answering facilities.

 Once a call is received and the relevant information is collected, a dispatcher will dispatch the call by recording the incident information into a computer-aided dispatch (CAD) and broadcasting the call over a dispatch radio channel (specific procedures vary by jurisdiction).
 Officers may have access to a mobile data terminal (MDT) or mobile digital computer (MDC) which allows them to interface with the CAD as well as search for other information such as looking up license plates.

 Some CAD programs include a record management system (RMS) which is a type of program used to write and store police reports and incident notes.

+Real-time crime centers, surveillance, and monitoring

+Modern policing incorporates a variety of real time information sources including Automatic number-plate recognition, gunshot detection systems, and closed circuit/networked cameras.

+Real-time crime centers (RTCC), sometimes called real-time information centers (RTIC) or real-time operations centers (RTOC), are office spaces where law enforcement personnel ingest and analyze data to help officers working in the field.
+RTCC's leverage tools such as GPS monitoring of police vehicles, live feeds from police drones/helicopters/body-cameras, publicly available information such as social media posts, and information from 911 callers, emergency radios, and other agencies in order to more effectively inform their response and understanding of ongoing emergencies or crimes in progress.

+RTCC personnel may also be directly responsible for operating drones in the field.